Igors78/Testing-linter/README.md

 # Testing Linter

-- In this project, the student builds an own customized linter for ruby files.
+- In this project, I have built my own customized linter for ruby files.
-  The main goal is to put into practice the main concepts of Object Oriented Programming gained in Microverse currriculum Ruby module.
+  The main goal was to put into practice the main concepts of Object-Oriented Programming gained in the Microverse curriculum Ruby module.
+After reading the file to lint it is iterated through line by line for parsing and testing.

 ![screenshot](screenshot.png)